 Francesco Tombesi

-My research topics involve also: the investigation of multi-scale and multi-phase AGN outflows, ranging from nearby the black hole event horizon up to galaxy cluster scales; theoretical studies of black hole winds and detailed photoionization of the outflowing plasma; the impact of SMBH activity on the galactic habitability of terrestrial planets; accretion and outflows on X-ray binaries; implications of astrophysical observations for fundamental physics.
+His research interests also extend to the study of multi-scale and multi-phase winds in AGN, ranging from the immediate vicinity of SMBH event horizons to the scale of galaxy clusters.
+His work includes theoretical studies on black hole winds and plasma photo-ionization, as well as research on the impact of SMBH activity on the galactic habitability of terrestrial planets.
+He also investigates accretion and winds in X-ray binary systems and the implications of astrophysical observations for fundamental physics.

 ...